yboulaamane/cdd-toolbox/README.md

 # Awesome Drug Discovery [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Drug discovery is the process by which new candidate medications are identified, designed, and developed, using experimental, computational, and informational techniques to address complex challenges in biology, chemistry, and medicine. — [Wikipedia](https://en.wikipedia.org/wiki/Drug_discovery)
+> Drug discovery is the process by which new candidate medications are identified, designed, and developed using experimental, computational, and informational techniques to address complex challenges in biology, chemistry, and medicine. — [Wikipedia](https://en.wikipedia.org/wiki/Drug_discovery)

 ---